Markcrownj/Ecofile/README.md

 # Ecofile
-This is an ecommercework i used during my first time learning how to build e commerce website.
+This is an ecommerce code  i used during my first time learning how to build e commerce website.